inasafe/inasafe-doc/docs/source/training/beginner/osm/102-working-with-osm.rst

     example, entering 5000 here means that objects on the map will be 1/5000th the size that they are in real life.

 11. Click the :guilabel:`Download` button.
-The image will be created, download, and saved to your computer.
+The image will be created, downloaded and saved to your computer.

 12. Open the downloaded file.
 It can be printed by going